loading ...

 top 5%

-candidates are scored against each other — not against an arbitrary cutoff. as t…
+candidates are scored against each other, not against an arbitrary cutoff. as th…

-your team receives a prioritised list with behavioral breakdowns, dimension scores, confidence intervals, and full interview transcripts. everything needed to decide — nothing you didn't ask for.
+your team receives a prioritized list with behavioral breakdowns, dimension scores, confidence intervals, and full interview transcripts. everything needed to decide, nothing you didn't ask for.

 data-backed. bias-removed.